 3. See the Na Pali Coastline in person

 Few landscapes compare to Kauai’s Na Pali Coast, towering green cliffs, hidden valleys, and pristine beaches.
-Hike, kayak, or take a boat or helicopter tour; each offers a unique angle.
-But youʻll need reservations before you make the trek on foot now as well.
+But there are almost as many options to see it, and each offers a unique angle.

 2. Swim with sharks on the North Shore of Oahu

-On a side note, one company even offers a SEAL-style experience.
-It blends ocean survival skills with real-world training in Hawaiian waters, but hopefully, no sharks on this one.
+One company even offers a SEAL-style experience.
+It blends ocean survival skills with real-world training in Hawaiian waters.
+Not to mention, thereʻs always skydiving, on Oahu at least.

 1. Give back to the islands and Community